 Houston is a very small city located in the state of Mississippi.
 With a population of 3,544 people and two constituent neighborhoods, Houston is the 81st largest community in Mississippi.

-Because occupations involving physical labor dominate the local economy, Houston is generally considered to be a blue-collar town.
-46.85% of the Houston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Houston is a blue-collar town, with 45.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Houston is a city of production and manufacturing workers, sales and office workers, and professionals.
-There are especially a lot of people living in Houston who work in office and administrative support (10.83%), sales jobs (8.28%), and teaching (7.50%).
+There are especially a lot of people living in Houston who work in sales jobs (10.40%), office and administrative support (8.62%), and teaching (7.19%).

 Houston is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Houston is an extremely ethnically-diverse city.
 The people who call Houston home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Houston residents report their race to be White, followed by Black or African-American.
+The greatest number of Houston residents report their race to be Black or African-American, followed by White.
 Houston also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.97% of the city’s residents.
+People of Hispanic or Latino origin account for 15.11% of the city’s residents.
 Important ancestries of people in Houston include Irish, Scots-Irish, French , and African.

 The most common language spoken in Houston is English.
 Other important languages spoken here include Spanish and Gujarathi.